Chaysen/chrome-storage-ts-utility/README.md

 ```
 ## API
 ### ChromeStorageTS
-- **constructor(storage: ChromeStorageObject)**
+- **constructor(storage: ChromeStorageObject, storageType: StorageTypes = 'local')**
-Initializes the storage instance with the provided storage object.
+Initializes the storage instance with the provided storage object and specifies the type of

 - **resetChromeStorage(): Promise<void>**
 Resets the Chrome storage to its initial state by setting all keys to undefined.